ROCm/hipBLAS/docs/deprecation.rst

 Remove hipblasDatatype_t and replace with hipDataType
 =====================================================
 Use of the deprecated hipblasDatatype_t will give deprecation warnings telling you to compile with -DHIPBLAS_V2 and to use hipDataType instead.
+All functions which currently use hipblasDatatype_t are therefore deprecated as well, and will be replaced with functions which use hipDataType in the place of hipblasDatatype_t.
+These functions include: hipblasTrsmEx, hipblasGemmEx, hipblasAxpyEx, hipblasDot(c)Ex, hipblasNrm2Ex, hipblasRotEx, hipblasScalEx, and the batched and strided-batched variants of these.
+Please see the documentation for each function for more information.

 Note that there are no deprecation warnings for the hipBLAS Fortran API.